Adrian Wojnarowski: Josh Hawley incident

 On July 10, 2020, Republican Senator Josh Hawley wrote a letter to NBA commissioner Adam Silver questioning the propriety of the NBA allowing social justice statements on players' jerseys, but not support for law enforcement or anything critical of the Chinese Communist Party.
 The NBA has business connections with China.
 Wojnarowski, copied on the Hawley communication, replied to Hawley via email saying "fuck you".
 Wojnarowski apologized the same day to Hawley and ESPN; ESPN called Wojnarowski's response "completely unacceptable behavior" and suspended Wojnarowski without pay for two weeks.
 Wojnarowski's outburst impressed even his critics, such as LeBron James, who tweeted "#FreeWOJ!!" following the suspension.

 Basketball executive career

 On September 19, 2024, Wojnarowski announced that he would become the general manager of the men's basketball team at St. Bonaventure University, his alma mater.
 In doing so, he exchanged the remaining three years and $20 million on his ESPN contract for a $75,000 salary.
 In an interview with The New York Times, Wojnarowski argued that fielding a competitive basketball team was critical to the long-term success of the university as an academic institution, explaining that "without Bonaventure being competitive in the Atlantic 10 [Conference] ... it puts the entire institution at some level of peril."

+The St. Bonaventure Bonnies compiled a 22–12 record during Wojnarowski's first year.
+However, they dropped to 17–17 in the 2025–2026 season.
+The Athletic reported that during this time, Wojnarowski's relationship with head coach Mark Schmidt had begun deteriorating over multiple areas, including differences over player recruitment.
+Wojnarowski also wanted to financially restructure the program, reducing the team's head coaching salary to increase player wages.
+In March 2025, St. Bonaventure announced that Schmidt would retire at the end of the season.
+However, according to the Olean Star, Wojnarowski and athletic director Robert Beretta made the decision to dismiss Schmidt from his position; Beretta called this "misinformation", acknowledging that there was a "misalignment" between Wojnarowski and Schmidt.
+The same month, the university announced their hiring of Mike MacDonald, formerly of the Daemen Wildcats, as their new head coach.